 The school sets targets using Fischer Family Trust benchmarks based on progress in the top 20% of schools nationally.
-Detailed breakdown of data is available from the school website and from RAISE online.
+Detailed breakdown of data is available from the school website and from ASP (Analysing School Performance).

 The school does not report outcomes separately for EAL or LAC students as the numbers are too few to be significant and may allow for identification of the individual.
 SEN data is reported under progress, as is FSM.